-Obviously, grantees must ensure that there is no discrimination in the relocation process.
+Obviously, subrecipients must ensure that there is no discrimination in the relocation process.
 Individual displacees who have been discriminated against may not know how to take action on their own.
 Legal action is often too expensive to be a practical solution for them.
-The grantee must provide assistance in
+The subrecipient must provide assistance in cases of discrimination.
+There are also different equal opportunity protections for businesses and additional protections for Fair Housing for displaced persons.
+See Chapter 7: Fair Housing of this handbook for additional information.